Togian Islands: Administration

 The islands are a part of the Tojo Una-Una Regency within Central Sulawesi Province.
 At the time of the 2010 Census, the Archipelago was divided into four districts (kecamatan).
 Subsequent to 2010, two additional districts have been created - Batudaka and Talatako.
-These are tabulated below with their areas and their 2010 and 2020 Census populations, together with the official estimate as at mid 2021.
+These are tabulated below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as at mid 2024.
 The table also includes the locations of the district administrative centres, the number of villages (rural desa and urban kelurahan) in each district, and its post code.

-Notes: (a) The 2010 Census population of Batudaka district is included in the figure for Una-Una district, from which it was cut out.(b) The 2010 Census population of Talatako district is included in the figure for Walea Kepulauan district, from which it was cut out.
+Notes: (a) The 2010 Census population of Batudaka District is included in the figure for Una-Una District, from which it was cut out.(b) The 2010 Census population of Talatako District is included in the figure for Walea Kepulauan District, from which it was cut out.